akhil27051999/CI-Driven-Linux-Commands-Validation/README.md

 - 📚 Prepare for Linux/DevOps job interviews.
 - 👨‍💻 Practice shell scripting in a controlled environment.
 - 📊 Showcase it in your resume/GitHub portfolio.

-## 🏁 Getting Started

-- ✅ Fork or Clone the repository.
-- 📝 Add or modify commands in the relevant .txt file.
-- 🔀 Push changes to trigger the workflow automatically.
-- ⚙️ Or, go to GitHub Actions and click “Run Workflow” manually.
-- 📊 Check the execution results under the Actions tab.

 ## ✍️ Author